NeeravSood/MLpedia/README.md

 Contributing to MLpedia

 We welcome contributions from the community!
 Whether you're adding new algorithms, improving existing documentation, or providing translations, your help is invaluable.
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+Please see our [CONTRIBUTING.md](https://github.com/NeeravSood/MLpedia/blob/main/Contributing.md) for guidelines on how to contribute.

 License

 MLpedia is open-sourced under the GNU General Public License v3.0 license.
+For more information, refer to [License](https://github.com/NeeravSood/MLpedia/blob/main/LICENSE)

 Contact
 If you have any questions, suggestions, or want to discuss potential collaborations, please reach out to us via GitHub issues.